quintus0505/Lappland-Data-Collection/README.md

 ```
 $ mpirun -np n_cpu python collect_primitives/auto_collect_relocate_primitive.py --option collect --num_episodes n_ep
 ```
-This will collect n_cpu*n_ep primitive demos in same directory.
+This will collect n_cpu*n_ep primitive demos in the same directory.
 Demonstrations of other two tasks are also provided with similar instruction.
 - The primitive demos include all environmental information of expert trajectories, displayed as follows:

     | Keys  | Information  |   Dimension   |